Project Portfolio Management: Creating a Project Communication Plan That Works

 5. CHOOSE THE CHANNELS AND ASSIGNEES

-If you are using team communication tool, don’t make people send unnecessary emails.
+If you are using a team communication tool, don’t make people send unnecessary emails.
 Don’t forget the actual face-to-face meetings with your team.
 Is there a need for presentations?
 If you need to share a schedule with your resources, is a Gantt chart enough or is there a need for a report?
 With Ganttic, you can send out reports automatically, even to those that aren't users.
 Make sure everyone knows this to make their lives easier.
 Project communication isn’t just sending emails.
 Now, that you have your audiences, messages, channels, and frequencies set, write down the people that are going to be responsible.
 For example, team leads probably need to conduct weekly progress reports for project management team.

 7. SHARE THE PLAN

 Make sure that all parties that need to communicate something according to the plan you have made have actually seen the plan and understand it.
 In Ganttic, you can add your communication plan to the project in the project dialog as a link.
-To do so, create a custom data field in project dialog with label “Communication plan” and select link as a type.
+To do so, create a custom data field in project dialog with the label “Communication plan” and select link as a type.
 Click save and the data field will appear in all projects dialogs and you can easily link your communication plans there.
 What's even better, you can add tasks as reminders to resource planner for your team to conduct reports, make presentations, have meetings etc.